 If you are making a dish where the scallop is a supporting player or are using a moist heat cooking method like a fish stew or chowder, you will probably be fine using wet-pack scallops.
 However, it is a personal decision that you will have to make based on your budget and your feelings about food additives.

 How Are Scallops Sold?

 Here again, the larger the U number, the smaller the scallop.
 Bay scallops, being smaller than sea scallops, generally fall in the 70/120 range.
 This roughly equates to between 4 to 9-10 bay scallops per ounce.

-As mentioned, dry-pack scallops should feel slightly sticky but not be slimy.
+As mentioned, dry-pack scallops should feel slightly sticky but not slimy.
 If the rubbery side muscle has been left on the scallops, ask your fishmonger to remove them.
-Trust me, this will save you valuable time in the kitchen, once it's time to cook.
+Trust me; this will save you valuable time in the kitchen once it's time to cook.

 How To Store Fresh Scallops

 Fresh scallops need to be stored at temperatures below 38F.
-This is generally lower than most people keep their refrigerators, so you will have to make some adjustments.
+This is generally lower than most people keep their refrigerators, so you must make some adjustments.

 Place ice in the shallow container and spread the scallops on the ice.
 Cover everything with a damp paper towel, and store in the coldest part of the refrigerator.